The Ultimate WordPress Multisite Domain Mapping Guide

 One of the many advantages of WPMU DEV Hosting is automatic SSL certificates for all added domains.
 The minute our hosting system sees that your domain’s DNS records resolve towards us, it’ll automatically install a free SSL certificate for that domain.
 No more dabbling with SSH or clunky web apps from the 2000s!

 You’ll also get an email once it’s all done.
 When we say fully managed, we mean it!

-When you add a subsite to your WordPress Multisite network, you need to give it a sub-domain or subfolder name (depends on your network’s settings).
+When you add a subsite to your WordPress Multisite network, you need to give it a sub-domain or sub-directory name (depending on your network’s settings).
 This is what we need to map.

-In the example below, we have a Multisite network with subsites assigned as sub-directories.
+In the example below, we have a Multisite network (wpdemo.wpmudev.host) with subsites assigned as sub-directories (alpha, beta, charlie).

 Go to your Sites panel in your Network Admin dashboard.
 Here, hover over the subsite whose domain you want to map.
 Click on the Edit button.

-Enter the custom domain you want to map in its Site Address (URL) filed.
+Enter the custom domain you want to map in its Site Address (URL) field.
 Then, hit the blue Save Changes button.

-Now, your WordPress Multisite network considers that this subsite is at its custom domain (ie. domain1.com), rather than its default sub-domain or sub-directory URL.
+Now, your WordPress Multisite network considers that this subsite is at its custom domain (i.e. domain1.com), rather than its default URL with the sub-directory extension.

-This completes the process of mapping the custom domain to your subsite.
+This completes mapping the custom domain to your subsite.

 When you visit the custom domain in your browser, it’ll lead to the subsite it’s mapped to.